Orestistsira/auth-parallel-and-distributed-systems-ex3/README.md

 make cuda

-./fglt_cuda.out <filepath>
+./fglt_cuda.out <graph-filepath>

 ```

-- To compare the two result files:
+- To compare the two result files (Make sure to run the same graph file for the above):

 ```